cschneid/sinatra-book/book/ErrorHandling.markdown

 error
 -----
-By default error will catch Sinatra::ServerError
+By default error will catch Sinatra::ServerError, but you can customize your error conditions to match your specific application.
+For example, this can be useful to implement rate limiting in an API.

-Sinatra will pass you the error via the ‘sinatra.error’ in request.env
+Sinatra will pass you the specific exception that was raised via the ‘sinatra.error’ in request.env

     error do
       'Sorry there was a nasty error - ' + request.env['sinatra.error'].name
     end

-Custom error mapping:

-    error MyCustomError do
-      'So what happened was...' + request.env['sinatra.error'].message
+A quick example of a custom error class:

+    # Define an error class
+    class RateLimitError < Exception
     end

-then if this happens:
+    # Define a handler for the error class
+    error RateLimitError do
+      'You are over your limit: ' + request.env['sinatra.error'].message
+    end

     get '/' do
-      raise MyCustomError, 'something bad'
-    end

-you gets this:

-    So what happened was... something bad
+      raise RateLimitError, '100 API calls allowed per hour' end

+You will see this as the output:

+    You are over your limit: 100 API calls allowed per hour

 Additional Information
 ----------------------
-Because Sinatra gives you a default not\_found and error do :production that are secure.
-If you want to customize only for :production but want to keep the friendly helper screens for :development then do this:
+Sinatra gives you default not\_found and error handlers in the production environment that are secure (hides application specific error information).
+If you want to customize the error handlers for the production environment, but leave the friendly Sinatra error pages in Development, then put your error handlers in a configure block.

     configure :production do
       not_found do
-        "We're so sorry, but we don't what this is" end
+        haml :'404'
+      end

       error do
-        "Something really nasty happened.
-We're on it!" end
+        haml :'500'
+      end
     end